Deploy Office 365 ProPlus from the cloud

 - Go to Office Customization Tool and configure the desired settings for your Office 365 installation.
 We recommend matching the same options as the pilot group in Step 2, except for the following change:

-- Update channel: Choose Semi-Annual Channel for the installation package for the pilot group
+- Update channel: Choose Semi-Annual Channel for the installation package for the broad group

 - When you complete the configuration, click Export in the upper right of the page, and then save the file as config-pilot-SAC.xml in the \\Server\Share\O365 folder.